-If the evaluation renders an eligibility of AU, ED, or OHI for ADHD, the LSSP must attend the school staffing.
-It is the responsibility of the LSSP to complete the draft AU supplement, Behavior Intervention Plan, and Behavior/Social goals and objectives for the ARD if recommended.
+\If the evaluation renders an eligibility of AU, ED, or OHI for ADHD, the School Psychologist (also known as LSSP) must attend the school staffing.
+It is the responsibility of the School Psychologist to complete the draft AU supplement, Behavior Intervention Plan, and Behavior/Social goals and objectives for the ARD if recommended.

-If additional forms need to be generated or faxed, such as a physician form or consent to release information, the evaluator conducting the evaluation will complete this task.
+\\ If additional forms need to be generated or faxed, such as a physician form or consent to release information, the evaluator conducting the evaluation will complete this task.